fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 ..

-The ``event_handler`` is a user-defined function that accepts an event instance as the first and only positional argument.
+The ``event_handler`` is a user-defined callback function that accepts an event instance as the first and only positional argument.
 Information about the structure of event instances are described below.
 The ``"event_type"`` is a string that identifies the type of event.